How to use 306 in your classroom for Black History Month as well as year-round

 Here are a few suggestions:

 One way to teach Black History is simply to incorporate it into existing lesson plans.
 For example, a history teacher could discuss the role of black individuals in key historical events, or an English teacher could include works by black authors in their reading lists.
-EVERFI’s webinar: Prepare for Black History Month highlights how social studies teacher Deana Forbes incorporates 306: Black History into her daily classroom lessons throughout the school year.
+Everfi’s webinar: Prepare for Black History Month highlights how social studies teacher Deana Forbes incorporates 306: Black History into her daily classroom lessons throughout the school year.

 Another option is to create interdisciplinary units that focus on Black History.
 These units can include a variety of subjects, such as art, music, and literature, and can allow students to explore different aspects of Black History in greater depth.